useblocks/sphinx-needs/docs/index.rst

 It was integrated for dynamic error handling, if needed libraries like PlantUML are not available (for instance on readthedocs.io).

+The sphinx-needs logo was designed by `j4p4n <https://openclipart.org/detail/281179/engineers>`_.

 Content
 -------